hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/src/main/scripts/README.md

 ### 3=. `kubernetes-3-grafana-prometheus.yaml`, `kubernetes-3-hazelcast-node-site1.yaml`, `kubernetes-3-hazelcast-node-site2.yaml`
 and `kubernetes-3-management-center.yaml`

 Creates two clusters, with monitoring.
-Omit if using Viridian.
+Omit if using Hazelcast Cloud.

 ### 4. `kubernetes-4-data-loader-site1.yaml` or `kubernetes-4-data-loader-site2.yaml`

 Use either one to load test data into one cluster, WAN replicated to the other.
-Only use `kubernetes-4-data-loader-site1.yaml` if Viridian.
+Only use `kubernetes-4-data-loader-site1.yaml` if Hazelcast Cloud.

 ### 5. `kubernetes-5-webapp-site1.yaml` and `kubernetes-5-webapp-site2.yaml`

 Start clients connected to each cluster.
-Only use `kubernetes-5-webapp-site1.yaml` if Viridian.
+Only use `kubernetes-5-webapp-site1.yaml` if Hazelcast Cloud.